Unhappy Circuit

 - Supported by Seoul Foundation for Arts and Culture

-- Artwork video: https://youtu.be/NTa6oJFxxlE
+- Video work: https://youtu.be/NTa6oJFxxlE

-<Astro-linguistic-anthropological Data on Human Language and Life> is a multidisciplinary art project aimed for developing multimodal data to enable extraterrestrial intelligence to understand human language and life.
+<Astro-linguistic-anthropological Data on Human Language and Life> is a multimodal dataset composed to convey information about human language and life to extraterrestrial intelligence.

-<1 HUMAN MESSAGE>, 2023
+1 HUMAN MESSAGE, 2023

 - Supported by Arts Council Korea

-- Artwork video: https://youtu.be/jkJVDbeOHIs
+- Video work: https://youtu.be/jkJVDbeOHIs

 2. Artificial Intelligence, 2018~2019

-<A Synthetic Song Beyond the Sea>, 2019
+A Synthetic Song Beyond the Sea, 2019

 - Ambient music in which blue whale vocalization and human music are converged by artificial intelligence